-Florida Arbor Day Emphasizes the Role of Trees in Florida’s Commitment to Clean Air and Environmental Preservation
+Florida’s Commitment to Clean Air and Environmental Preservation

 Arbor Day is a nationally-celebrated observance that promotes the benefits of trees in the urban environment and encourages tree planting and care.
 Arbor Day was the creation of Julius Sterling Morton of Nebraska, and first took place in 1872.
 Morton served as President Grover Cleveland’s Secretary of Agriculture, improving agricultural techniques throughout the United States.
 Nearly one hundred years later, in 1970, President Richard Nixon proclaimed the last Friday in April as National Arbor Day.
 However, individual states conduct their own Arbor Day celebrations at various times of the year.
 Florida is first to celebrate Arbor Day each year on the third Friday of January.